What Is A Fiduciary?

 A common point of confusion is whether or not “robo advisors” can be fiduciaries.
 Let’s clear up any ambiguities: they certainly can be.

-We act as a fiduciary because we are committed to helping you build a better life, where you can save more for the future and can make the most of your money through Betterment Everyday™, our cash management suite, and through our investing and retirement products.
+We act as a fiduciary because we are committed to helping you build a better life, where you can save more for the future and can make the most of your money through our cash management products and through our investing and retirement products.

 And, our dedicated team of human advisors are CFP™ professionals, and as such, are held to the fiduciary standard as well.